Automóvil Panamericano

-Automóvil Panamericano or simply Automóvil (Spanish for "Panamerican automobile") was a Mexican automotive enthusiast magazine first published in 1995.
-Owned by Motorpress-Televisa and partner of the German Auto, Motor und Sport.
+Automóvil Panamericano or simply Automóvil (Spanish for "Panamerican automobile") is a Mexican automotive enthusiast magazine first published in 1995.
 It ranked as the ninth most read magazine in Mexico, and the most read Spanish language automotive magazine in the world.

 Critical testing, motor sports and buyers guidance have been a regular since its founding.

 History

 Originally based on the Spanish magazine Automóvil Fórmula (issued since 1978), the first issue of Automóvil Panamericano was officially released on 15 January 1995, whereas a sample #0 issue had appeared months earlier in October 1994.
 The layout of this first issue's cover would retain a simple style that would abide until today, presenting Automovils logo on the top header, the months' featured tested car centered, further tests on the bottom and various articles elsewhere.

 The first renewal of the magazine was issued in February 2002 as editorial director Ricardo Chan Robles took charge.
 The magazine's frame changed to black and the logo was changed, now using a bolder typography.